greenrazer/TDAGGER/docs/ARCHITECTURE.md

 - unfold
   - n c {h: a 3} {w: b 3} -> n c h*a w*b
   - sort of `x = F.unfold(pad(x), kernel_size=(a, b), stride=3, dilation=0, padding=0)`
-- unary ops
-    - neg, reciprocal
-    - exp, log
-    - sin, arcsin, cos, arccos, tan, arctan, sinh, arcsinh, cosh, arccosh, tanh, arctanh
-    - gaussian, inv_gaussian
-- binary ops
-  - add, multiply
-- sign

 #### Deinop Philosophy

-The nice thing about all these ops is that they are mostly reversible.
+The nice thing about all these ops is that they have a nice symmetry.
 - reversible
   - permute <-> permute
     - 0 1 2 3 -permute(2 3 0 1)-> 2 3 0 1